gopikrishna9496/testProject/README.md

-This application will create a simple server that will keep pooling data from the Get-task endpoint resolve its calculations and then submit the result to the submit-task endpoint (1 request every second) validating the returning response.
+This application will create a simple server that will keep pooling data from the Get-task endpoint resolve its calculations and then submit the result to the submit-task endpoint.

 Start by running